Here’s what happens when you set up a self-directed IRA:

 With a self-directed IRA you have maximum investment freedom, but there are two restrictions that you should keep in mind.

-- Although your self-directed IRA can invest in almost everything (including real estate, gold, and private business), there are two categories which are off limits: life insurance and collectibles.
+- Although your self-directed IRA can invest in almost everything (including real estate, crypto, and private business), there are two categories which are off limits: life insurance and collectibles.
 (We know it hurts; Beanie Babies are really cute.)